danbrellis/marylandnature/wp-content/plugins/siteorigin-panels/readme.txt

 We've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 2.6.3 - 6 March 2018 =
+* Use `delete_post_meta_by_key` instead of direct DB query to clear old cache renders.
+* Removed special handling for retrieving data from TinyMCE editor fields.
+Just use the field value directly.
+* Show correct preview for current editor when another editor has created an autosave.
+* Use minified CSS files.

+= 2.6.2 - 23 January 2018 =
+* Prevent Gutenberg from taking over existing PB pages.
+* Remove PB metaboxes from Gutenberg editor.

+= 2.6.1 - 18 January 2018 =
+* Switch off output buffering when enqueueing admin scripts.
+* Prevent custom post types from showing in the settings list.
+* Make sure 'SiteOrigin_Panels_Widgets_Layout' exists before setting icon for widgets lists.
+* Hide individual action links when features disabled and prevent editing by clicking directly on spanner when edit row disabled.
+* Adapt PB welcome message when some features not supported.
+* Column width CSS output correctly for locales which use ',' as decimal separator.
+* Fixed prebuilt layout directory items.

+= 2.6.0 - 17 December 2017 =
+* Load prebuilt layout JSON files found in themes!
+* Allow post types with numeric slugs.
+* Add a filter for inline styles.

+= 2.5.16 - 22 November 2017 =
+* Disabled the Content Cache feature until we've resolved all issues and conflicts.

 = 2.5.15 - 17 November 2017 =
 * Don't use deprecated `load` event jQuery function shortcut.